PataphysicalSociety/soupault.app/site/tips-and-tricks/quickstart/index.md

   # Where the output goes
   build_dir = "build"

-  # Pages will other extensions are considered static assets
+  # Files with other extensions are considered static assets
-  # and copied to build/ unchanged
+  # and copied to build/ unchanged.
   page_file_extensions = ["htm", "html", "md", "rst", "adoc"]

   # Files with these extensions are ignored.